 LightZone

-This platform gives a fair amount of tools to do the editing and even records the entire session and knows the process transformation.
+This platform provides a fair amount of editing tools, records the entire session, and tracks the process transformation.

 Try it here: LightZone